 - Work and volunteer resume, if applicable

 - Certificate of completion of Project Steno’s Basic Training or NCRA’s Discover Steno A-to-Z program

-- Letter of recommendation from your A-to-Z program instructor (not needed if taken online)
+- Letter of recommendation from your Basic Training or A-to-Z program instructor (not needed if taking A to Z online)

-- Letter of recommendation from a personal or work reference
+- Letter of recommendation from a personal and work reference

 - Essay describing desire to become a court reporter or captioner (400-500 words).